abhaykrgupta/Auto-Apply-Job/README.md

 ## What is this?

 Job Agent is a personal AI career automation system.
-It continuously discovers jobs across the internet, ranks them against your profile, rewrites your application materials per company, and submits applications — all without you touching a single form.
+It continuously discovers jobs across the internet, ranks them against your profile using **Vector Mathematics**, rewrites your application materials per company, submits applications, and helps you build a stunning resume — all without you touching a single form.

 You set your preferences once.
 The platform runs the entire job search pipeline for you.